Sukhothai Historical Park: Wat Mahathat

-Wat Mahathat or Mahathat Temple (วัดมหาธาตุ) is the most important and impressive temple in Sukhothai Historical Park.
+Wat Mahathat or Mahathat Temple (วัดมหาธาตุ) is the largest temple in Sukhothai Historical Park.
 The temple's name translates to 'temple of the great relic'.
+It is generally held to have been founded by Sri Indraditya as the main temple of the city and of the Sukhothai Kingdom, and was enlarged at the end of the 13th century and during the 14th.
+Baker and Pasuk attribute that expansion in part to the Sinhalese craftsmen Si Sattha brought, and record a frieze of walking monks around the base of the relic stupa that became a Sukhothai motif.

-The temple was founded by Sri Indraditya, between 1292 and 1347 as the main temple of the city as well as the Sukhothai Kingdom.
-The design is based on a mandala, representing the universe, with a principal stupa, built in 1345 to enshrine relics of the Buddha, surrounded by smaller stupas in eight directions.
+The design is based on a mandala, representing the universe, with a principal stupa surrounded by smaller stupas in eight directions.
+Construction of the principal stupa, which enshrines relics of the Buddha, is conventionally placed at about 1345.
 The main stupa has the shape of a lotus bud, which characterizes Sukhothai architectural arts.
+Its base carries 168 figures of disciples of the Buddha, standing and walking with their hands clasped in salutation, modelled in the lime mortar conventionally called stucco.
+Pierre Baptiste has compared a stucco head of a Buddha or a disciple in the Guimet Museum with these figures and dated it with them.
+The head, MA 13121, was bought at auction in 2021, and he thinks it was probably found at the site before restoration began there in 1961.

-Its base is adorned with 168 stuccoed sculptings of Buddhist disciples walking with their hands clasped together in salutation.
-The eight smaller stupas, of which the four at the corners are in Mon Haripunchai - Lanna style and the four in between show Khmer influence.
-At both sides of the main stupa has two 9 m standing Buddha images called Phra Attharot (พระอัฏฐารส).
+Of the eight smaller stupas, the four at the corners are in Mon Haripunchai–Lanna style and the four between them show Khmer influence.
+Two 9 m standing Buddha images called Phra Attharot (พระอัฏฐารส) flank the main stupa.
 The temple also includes an assembly hall (vihara), mandapa, ordination hall, and 200 subordinate stupas.